getdnsapi/stubby/README.md

 Check to see if getdns and Stubby are available via a package manager.

-Note: a Homebrew package for getdns exists, one for Stubby is on the way.
+UPDATE: August 2017 - A Homebrew package for stubby is now available (`brew install stubby`) !

 If you need to install getdns from source, see the section [at the end of this document.](#building-getdns-from-source)